 The metaverse isn’t as elusive as you may think.
 Nor is it something that’s set to release at an undisclosed date in the future.

-Right now, the metaverse is a collection of virtual reality, augmented reality, and Web3 technologies.
-Web 3 typically refers to blockchain implementations.
-However, many virtual worlds (although not all) and NFTs exist on the blockchain.
+Right now, the metaverse is a collection of virtual reality, augmented reality, and Web3.0/Web3 technologies.
+Granted, Web3 typically refers to blockchain implementations.
+However, many virtual worlds (although not all) have assets that exist on the blockchain.
 They also typically set up their in-world currency as a cryptocurrency.
 Undoubtedly, it will play an important role as Web 3.0 technologies expand and advance – which includes expanding this definition.

 So, it’s comprised of the cryptocurrencies, NFTs, virtual worlds, and mixed reality experiences (including V/R and A/R) that have existed for some time.
 They have been used for a variety of purposes, from business meetings and education to research and gaming.

 In recent years, the practical uses of the metaverse have been realized well beyond entertainment.
 Most of this flew under the general public’s radar until Meta revealed its plans to build the metaverse.

 Here’s a quick look at some of the technologies that comprise our current iteration of the metaverse.